EngYork/C-presentation/C programming.md

 It should now be clear that a pointer is just a variable storing the address of another variable.
 To verify our claims, we can run the program and get a similar output to what I got here:
 ![](assets/memory_output.png)

 As you can see, the integers are 4 bytes apart, the pointers are 8 bytes apart and all the sizes check out to what was speculated before.
 The pointers point to the variables we intended them to point to.
+Do notice that the pointers are stored subsequently as we speculated.
+It might be trickier to catch but:

+- `pIntegersOne` is stored at `0x16bb8b7c8`
+- `pIntegersZero` is stored at `0x16bb8b7d0`
+- `0x16bb8b7c8` is exaclty 8 bytes "before" `0x16bb8b7d0`
+- In HEX, `0xC8 + 0x08 = 0xD0`

 # Strings

 So,

 ![](assets/strings.jpg)

 Or better, we treat strings in a different way from most programming languages.
 As humans, it's easy to think of a string as a collection of characters

 # The most fascinating thing you can do in C